 Currently, the capital market often underestimates sustainability issues and does not adequately account for risks linked to deforestation.
 This results in a significant global misallocation of funds to activities that drive deforestation among other social and environmental problems.

-To support the shift away from risky and unsustainable commodity supply chain investments, the Partnership is providing guidance and training to regulators and financial institutions that fund beef, palm oil and soy companies.
+To support the shift away from risky and unsustainable commodity supply chain investments, the Partnership provides guidance and training to regulators and financial institutions that fund beef, palm oil and soy companies.
 The guidance includes approaches to identify, assess, manage and mitigate these risks and also to identify opportunities for shifting practices to more sustainable forms of land use.

-- Developing and circulating guidance, tools and capacity building for effective application of new investment regulation that targets supply chains.
+- Developing and circulating guidance and capacity building for effective application of new investment regulation that targets supply chains..

 Mobilizing Public-Private Finance

 Currently, long-term incentives for financial institutions and companies to invest in sustainable agricultural activities at scale are not adequate.
 However, private sector finance is required given the strained state of many public budgets and the size of the agricultural ‘financing gap.’

 The Good Growth Partnership works to capitalize on this growing momentum, aiming to mobilize large-scale private finance in coordination with public finance.
 For instance, the GGP collaborated with the Integrated Finance for the Amazon, Cerrado and Chaco (IFACC) program to test proof of concept approaches on blended finance and integrate them into the capacity building efforts with financial institutions in Paraguay and Brazil.